aamirmajeedkhan/MovieTrailerWebsite/README.md

 <h3>Execute the program:</h3>
 $ python entertainment.py

-A browser should open on your local machine and and render the HTML template with my favorite movies.
+A browser should open on your local machine and and render webpage with my favorite movies.
 Click on a movie thumbnail to view the trailer!
 Make sure you are online as this website use youtube and image from wikimedia.